-John Piper: Over the years, the 14 years or so that I’ve been part of Passion — and it’s been an enormous privilege as you can imagine — I have several times asked a question over the years, I don’t remember how many, three or four times maybe, as part of what I try to make plain here.
+Over the years, the fourteen years or so that I’ve been part of Passion — and it’s been an enormous privilege as you can imagine — I have several times asked a question, I don’t remember how many, three or four times maybe, as part of what I try to make plain here.
 And let me give you the question and then I’ll tell you what we’re going to do with it.
-The question is do you feel more loved by God when he makes much of you, or do you feel more loved by God when he frees you and enables you at great cost of his son's life to enjoy making much of him forever?
+The question is: Do you feel more loved by God when he makes much of you, or do you feel more loved by God when he frees you and enables you at great cost of his Son’s life to enjoy making much of him forever?

 So what am I trying to do with that question?
 If it’s risky to ask a question like that, leaving possible misunderstandings, why would I use it?
 Why would I go around forcing this issue?
 Do you feel more loved by God because he makes much of you, or because he enables you to make much of him?

 I do it because I’m trying to help people.
 I’m trying to help you now tonight exchange what’s at the bottom of your joy.
 I want you to exchange self at the bottom of your joy with God.
 I want God to be the bottom of your joy and self to move out of that position.
 That’s what I’m after in asking that question.

 Let me clarify what I mean by the bottom of your joy, why am I using that word, what do I have in mind, what’s the picture?
 I have a picture in my mind and I hope you can keep it in yours once I give it to you.

 All of our joys have a foundation, except one.
 So any happiness that you have in something has a foundation, except one, the one that has no foundation, that’s the bottom.